Tuka-Ibrahim/SauceLabs/README.md

 # SWAG Labs apk Test Automation

-Program to automate tests on SauceLabs Apk on Andriod devices Using Appium and following the POM Design
+Program to automate tests on SauceLabs Apk on Andriod devices Using Appium and by following the Page Object Model design pattern